By: Marilyn L. Davis

 - Should I eat at the new restaurant or my old standby?

-- Do I wear the red or blue shoes?
+- Do I wear red or blue shoes?

 - Binge watch Netflix or go to the movies?

-The term also refers to situations where we have “mixed feelings” of a more general sort, or where a person experiences uncertainty or indecisiveness about something.
-We use expressions like “cold feet”and “sitting on the fence” to describe the feeling of ambivalence.
+We use expressions like “cold feet” and “sitting on the fence” to describe the feeling of ambivalence.

 These are simply examples of types of situations that people will vacillate or stay indecisive about and the thinking that reflects this hesitation: